dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 This award is organized by the <b>Health Policy Special Interest Group</b> of the System Dynamics Society.

-The Awardis given to <b> outstanding system dynamics papers </b> authored by a student or by a recent graduate that focus on <b> health or public health topics. </b>
+The Award is given to <b> outstanding system dynamics papers </b> authored by a student or by a recent graduate that focus on <b> health or public health topics. </b>

 The <b> Early Career Health Paper Award</b> was previously sponsored by the Lupina Foundation of Canada, but is now sponsored directly by the Health Policy SIG.